drgzkr/QPPython/README.md

 ## Examples

-There is an example .py script and a Jupyter Notebook under the examples folder
+There is an example Python script and a Jupyter Notebook under the examples folder

 # WhateverOurMethodsNameIs
 Alongside the QPP implementation, should we use this repository to host the code for our project too?